openforcefield/openff-bespokefit/docs/userguide/01_getting-started.md

 python setup.py develop
 ```

-Update BespokeFit by pulling updates from GitHub:
+Update BespokeFit by pulling updates with Git, and updating any changed dependencies:

 ```sh
 cd /path/to/bespoke-fit